GateNLP/python-gatenlp/docs/api.md

 * toXml: the GATE XML serialization format is not supported, use bdocjson instead
 * DocumentContent: not necessary since only text is supported

-The following should maybe get supported?
-* get/setSourceUrl(URL)
-* hide annotation set implementation as a default dict and provide API for removing a set?
-NOTE: if a user currently just removes a set from the dict, that event does not get added to the changelog!

 There is no support or equivalent for the following `gatenlp` functions in GATE:
 * `to_type`: to change offset type between java/python